 - How often you exercise/your level of physical activity

-The Standard Plus classification is slightly better than the Standard classification.
-Standard Plus is associated with even better health, and insurance premiums will be slightly less than those for Standard.
+The Standard Plus classification is slightly better than the Standard classification and is associated with even better health, so insurance premiums will be somewhat less.

 If you are taking medication to control your cholesterol, or have proof you are on a doctor-monitored diet or fitness plan, you are likely to receive a better rating than if you are not taking any precautionary measures.